ladybug-tools/spider/sandbox/nurbs-chart/README.md

 Three.js has a [NURBS plugin]( https://github.com/mrdoob/three.js/tree/dev/examples/js/curves )

 This is a preliminary example just to get going.
-It would be great to have some sample data to graph
+It would be great to have some sample data to graph.

 ### Mission